accodeing/fortnox-api/README.md

 If you come from a Rails background and have not been exposed to other ways of structuring the solution to the CRUD problem this might seem strange to you since ActiveRecord merges these roles into the `ActiveRecord::Base` class.

 To keep it simple: The active record pattern (as implemented by Rails) is easier to work with if you only have one data source, the database, in your application.
-The data mapper pattern is easier to work with if you have several data sources, such ass different databases, external APIs and flat files on disk etc, in your application.
+The data mapper pattern is easier to work with if you have several data sources, such as different databases, external APIs and flat files on disk etc, in your application.
 It's also easier to compose the data mapper components into active record like classes than to separate active records parts to get a data mapper style structure.

 If you are interested in a more detailed description of the difference between the two architectures you can read this post that explains it well using simple examples: [What’s the difference between Active Record and Data Mapper?](http://culttt.com/2014/06/18/whats-difference-active-record-data-mapper/)